 As you might guess, wintertime (and especially Christmas) is peak season for hygge (Julehygge).
 Gathering around a fire, sharing a meal, sipping hot drinks, cozying up with candles and Christmas lights...these are all essential elements of hygge.

 I'll bet you're doing a lot of that already this winter.
 But the difference seems to be mindfulness.
 Slow down and pay attention to small pleasures.
 Let them sink in and soothe you.
 Treat yourself and your friends with kindness and care.
 Eat favorite foods without punishing yourself with guilt.
 Basically, cut yourself some slack already.

 How about simply snuggling under a blanket and watching that show you like while snacking on something indulgent?
 Yes, that's hygge.

 Eating cozy comfort food is an ideal way to feed your hygge state of mind all day long.
 You can start the morning with indulgent Danish pastries or healthy hot oatmeal porridge, and wind up the day with steaming mugs of hot chocolate or spicy mulled wine, ideally by candlelight.

-But even everyday comfort food from all over the world deserves a place on your hyggeligt-worthy menu.
-Share a pan of lasagna, a bowl of slow cooker stew, macaroni and cheese hot from the oven and end the night with a rich chocolate dessert...it's all good and it's all hygge.
+When it comes to feeding your hygge lifestyle, everyday comfort food from all over the world deserves a place on your hyggeligt-worthy menu.
+Invite friends over to share a pan of lasagna, a bowl of slow cooker stew, macaroni and cheese hot from the oven, and end the night with a rich chocolate dessert.
+It's all good and it's all hygge.